antonio-nicolau/chaleno/README.md

 List<Result> results = parser.getElementsByClassName('className');
 results.map((item) => print(item.text))
 ```
-You can return a single Result or a list of results and go map them.
-You can find most popular methods and attributs in table bellow
+You can return a single result or a list of results and map them.
+You can find most popular methods and attributes in table below.

 ### Example
 ```Dart